-Giant Hogweed (Heracleum mantegazzianum), also known as Giant cow parsnip is a perennial plant and a member of the carrot family.
+Giant Hogweed (Heracleum mantegazzianum) is a perennial plant and a member of the carrot family.
 It is a garden ornamental from southwest Asia that is naturalizing in North America and becoming more common in southern and central Ontario.
 Giant Hogweed has the potential to spread readily and grows along roadsides, ditches and streams.
 It invades old fields and native habitats such as open woodlands.

-Giant hogweed has a scattered distribution across southern and central Ontario, south of the line from Manitoulin Island to Ottawa.
+Giant hogweed has a scattered distribution across southern and central Ontario.
+For an updated distribution map, visit EDDMapS Ontario.

 Seeds may take several years to germinate and are viable in the soil for up to 15 years.
 During the first year, the plant produces a rosette of leaves up to one metre high.
 After 2 to 5 years the plant produces flowers.
 As it grows a large root, thick hollow stems and large lobed leaves are formed.
 The stems of the plant are covered with reddish-purple flecks and stiff hairs filled with sap.
 Sap may also collect in the hollow stem bases.
 Giant hogweed flowers once in its lifetime, unless the flower clusters are damaged before opening.
 Once the plant produces seeds it dies.
 Each plant can produce up to 120,000 winged seeds (typically 50,000).
 Seeds dropped in streams can float for three days.
 They can move long distances via water in ditches and streams.
 Seeds can also be spread up to 10 metres by the wind.